eduardodevjavagarcia/nodegraphql/README.md

 # Initializing the Project
 Clone the project with command: **git clone https://github.com/eduardodevjavagarcia/nodegraphql.git** After cloning the project, you should go to the folder where the package is called **package.json**.
 In this folder you will have to execute the commands:
-- npm install
+- npm install - downloads all project dependencies
-- gulp build
+- gulp build - build project
-- npm run start
+- npm run start - start the project